blevok/ClipCop/README.md

 # ClipCop

-ClipCop is a WPF desktop app written in C# that monitors the Windows clipboard and notifies you when the contents change, by flashing the taskbar icon, and playing a Windows notification sound.
+ClipCop is a WPF desktop app written in C# that monitors the Windows clipboard and notifies you when the contents change by flashing the taskbar icon, and optionally playing a Windows notification sound and popping up a dialog box.
 The taskbar will flash 25 times, and then remain lit up until you click the ClipCop taskbar icon or application window.
 It also displays the text that is currently in the clipboard, as well as the most recent change.

-ClipCop notifies you of all changes, but if the content in the clipboard is not text, but instead is an image/file/etc, it will say "-- Non-text content --".
+ClipCop notifies you of all changes, but if the content in the clipboard is not text, and instead is an image/file/etc, it will say "-- Non-text content --".

 ClipCop was designed primarily to protect cryptocurrency wallet addresses from malicious software that replaces the address in the clipboard to make you send funds to the wrong address.
 When you want to send a transaction, start ClipCop, then copy the cryptocurrency address.
-ClipCop will make a sound, and the icon will start flashing.
-Click it to stop the flashing, and check that the current clipboard contents match what you copied.
+ClipCop will make a sound and/or show a popup (depending on your settings), and the icon will start flashing.
+Click the taskbar icon or ClipCop window to stop the flashing, and check that the current clipboard contents match what you copied.
 Now you have the address in the clipboard, and you can paste it wherever you need to.
 As long as the icon doesn't light up again, the clipboard has not been changed.

 You can check the ClipCop window at any time to see what's currently in the clipboard.
 If ClipCop detects a change, but you didn't copy anything, then you may have a virus, and you should take appropriate action to secure your PC and protect your crypto.